Novemeber 2000 (Part 1)

 Can you give me some brief information on Yi Zhi Chan and Shaolin Shen Quan?

-The numbers 36 and 72, which are the striking distance of One-Finger Zen and Strike-Empty Palm respectively, does not imply that since its striking distance is longer Strike-Empty Palm is superior to One-Finger Zen.
+The numbers 36, 72 and 108, which are the striking distance of One-Finger Zen, Strike-Empty Palm and Shaolin Marvelous Fist respectively do not mean that since its striking distance is longer, Shaolin Marvelous Fist is the most, Strike-Empty Palm is the next, and One-Finger Zen is least powerful.
 In fact, One-Finger Zen is traditionally regarded as the most advanced of these three ultimate arts.

 Is Long Fist a superior Shaolin style?